Montana Uses Financial Incentives to Improve Child Care Quality

 The Infant/Toddler and Preschool Professional Development Incentive Awards (PDIA) encourage early childhood professionals to increase their knowledge of early childhood development and caregiving.
 The state does this by providing a monetary incentive to individuals who successfully complete the 60-hour Montana Infant Toddler Caregiver Course and/or the 60-hour Certified Preschool Teacher Course.
 The state also requires the individual currently work in a licensed facility a minimum of 15 hours per week with infants, toddlers or preschool aged children.
 The awards are both set at $500.

-- The Professional Development Incentive Award: Higher Ed promotes early childhood education college coursework, certificate and degree programs.
-There are three award opportunities – individuals may apply to this award in the Fall, Spring and Summer.
-You may choose from one of two tracks: $400 for the completion of 2-5 credits per semester or $1,000 for the completion of a minimum of 6 credits per semester.
+b.
+The Professional Development Incentive Award: Higher Ed promotes early childhood education college coursework, certificate and degree programs.
+There are three award opportunities – individuals may apply to this award in the Fall, Spring and Summer and may choose from one of two tracks: $400 for the completion of 2-5 credits per semester or $1,000 for the completion of a minimum of 6 credits per semester.

 In order to qualify for all awards, individuals must be currently working in a licensed facility and current on the Montana Practitioner Registry at any level.